-Origin: England.
-Boadicea was the world’s first aphid-resistant hop, bred from an open pollination of hedgerow varieties at Wye College.
-It is named after an ancient Celtic queen who led an uprising against the Romans.
+Breeding/Development: Boadicea was the world’s first aphid-resistant hop, bred from an open pollination of hedgerow varieties at Wye College of Kent, England.
+Released in 2004, it is named after an ancient Celtic queen who led an uprising against the Romans.

-Usage: Dual purpose.
-Designed as a more environmentally-friendly (requiring less pesticides for cultivation) alternative to older traditional British varieties, Boadicea makes an excellent all-rounder for bitter and English-style pale ale and IPA.
+Brewing Application: Dual purpose.
+Designed as a more environmentally-friendly (requiring less pesticides for cultivation) alternative to older traditional British varieties, Boadicea makes an excellent all-round hop for bitter and English-style pale ale and IPA.
 It adds a nice earthy counterpoint to dark malts when used at a low rate in stout, porter, and mild.

-Aroma & Flavor Characteristics: Resinous and spicy with a bright orchard fruit and floral backdrop; can project a new-mown grass or clover character in the hop back or dry hop.
+Sensory: Resinous and spicy with a bright orchard fruit and floral backdrop.
+It can project a new-mown grass or clover character in the hop back or dry hop.